Three months have elapsed since I abandoned everything I was familiar with, moved to Chicago, and embarked on my college career.

 If I’ve come to a conclusion about anything, it’s that the amount of free time I have in college is the most I’ve had in my life.

 Don’t get me wrong – I’m taking the maximum amount of credits for a full-time student, I have a part-time job, and I am involved with student organizations.
 Every college student still spends more time outside the classroom than inside, and if one can use that “free” time to her advantage, an immense amount of progress can be made.

 Most college students don’t invest in their own craft.

-Most college students sleep in when they could be starting their day earlier, and thus, accomplishing more.
+Most college students sleep in when they could be starting their day earlier, and thus accomplishing more.

 Going to class, going to work, and doing what is expected is the baseline.
 It’s the starting point.
 If you want to be the best in your field, you need to work harder than everyone in your field.
 This includes working in your free time.
-The people who occupy themselves with personal projects, attend seminars when it’s not required, go out and make mistakes, and take advantage of the 24 hours they have in their day are the ones who come out on top.
+The people who occupy themselves with personal projects, attend seminars when it’s not required, go out and make mistakes, and take advantage of the time they have in their day are the ones who come out on top.

-Becoming superior requires working harder than everyone else.
-Depending on how focused or distracted you are, free time can be your greatest asset or biggest liability.
+Becoming one of the best in your field requires that you work harder than everyone else.
+Free time can be your greatest asset – or biggest liability.
 I hope you are deliberate with your choice.

 This piece has been published in Teen Ink’s monthly print magazine.